OdetiAbinaya/OdetiAbinaya/README.md

 - Masters in Computer Science from **University of North Carolina at Charlotte**

-- Bachelors in Computer Science from **Bhoj Reddy engineering college for women's**
+- Bachelors in Computer Science from **Jawaharlal Nehru Technological University Hyderabad**

 - 👨‍💻 All of my projects are available at [https://github.com/OdetiAbinaya?tab=repositories](https://github.com/OdetiAbinaya?tab=repositories)